 The Happy Home Academy, mentioned earlier, also makes a unique multiplayer contribution that takes advantage of the 3DS Streetpass feature.
 If you happen to pass another New Leaf player somewhere in real life, their Animal Crossing house will be available to visit thanks to the Happy Home Showcase (or HH Showcase for short).
 This showcase allows you to visit the other player’s home where you can browse around and even order copies of their items for yourself.
 You can even get special gifts if you happen to streetpass with the same person more than once.

 The town’s villagers have also had some upgrades as well.
 Not only are there many more animal characters just waiting to move in as new residents, but they also come from a much wider pool of personalities.
 This means that each character will have their own quirks and things they like.
 Villagers are willing to play games with you, trade items with you, and ask you to run chores for them.
 They’re very grateful for your time, though, and will always reward you with some sort of gift.
 They also have some pretty interesting and comical things to talk about.

-Probably the most notable part about the game comes within the game’s plot itself.
+Probably the most notable part of the game comes from the game’s plot itself.
 Unlike other Animal Crossing games, where you’ve started as just another visitor to the town, New Leaf starts you right off the bat as mayor.
-Literally the moment you arrive in your new home, you’re greeted by a small crowd of cheering residents and your own personal assistant.
+Literally, the moment you arrive in your new home, you’re greeted by a small crowd of cheering residents and your own personal assistant.
 This gives you some special opportunities for customizing your town.
 The other games have given players minimal control over the town itself.
-New Leaf, on the other hand, allows you to build, take down, and rearrange the structures in your village, whether they be simple bridges and lightposts or elaborate shops and services.
+New Leaf, on the other hand, allows you to build, take down, and rearrange the structures in your village, whether they be simple bridges and light posts or elaborate shops and services.
 Townsfolk can also help contribute to different projects, making them somewhat more affordable.

 The game is published by Nintendo and is available on the 3DS through both digital and hard copy.